yousefelassal/quote-cron/README.md

 > I violated the Noah rule: Predicting rain doesn't count; building arks does.

 > If you correct your mind, the rest of your life will fall into place.

+> If you are going to achieve excellence in big things, you develop the habit in little matters.
+Excellence is not an exception; it is a prevailing attitude.